How we test electric heaters

 Does the electric heater deliver the power it claims on the box?

 We assess each heater to see whether it achieves the full power that's claimed by its manufacturer.
-We found that some heaters don't meet their manufacturer's claims - you can read our electric fan heater reviews to find out which models these are.
+We found that some heaters don't meet their manufacturer's claims - you can read our to find out which models these are.

 How easy is the heater to use - and is it noisy?